25 March 2019

 SMS for enrolment can include:

 - Alerts to students about upcoming open days

 A busy university life with classes, work and a healthy social calendar can be an organisational nightmare.
 SMS can keep your students in the loop and on track to get the most out of their education.

 - Deliver information about new courses or course changes

 - Alert students to internships and job fairs

 SMS isn’t just a one-way street.
 It can be an efficient way of polling students about their experience.
 By asking for feedback, you can uncover a wealth of information about your student body that helps provide a richer learning environment.

-SMS questionnaires can include:
+SMS questionnaires or surveys can include: